RL Blog

 For Google account owners, some safeguards can be put in place to make account takeovers less likely.
 They include:

-• Enabling multifactor authentication, ideally with non-SMS options such as authenticator apps (Google, Microsoft, Authy); hardware keys such as YubiKey; or biometrics IDs such as FaceID, fingerprints, etc. It is important to remember that account recovery methods are not the same as having multifactor authentication enabled.
+• Enabling multifactor authentication, ideally with non-SMS options such as authenticator apps (Google, Microsoft, Authy), hardware keys such as YubiKey, or biometrics IDs such as FaceID, fingerprints, etc. Remember, account recovery methods are not the same as having multifactor authentication enabled.

-• Removing Google password from the password manager and system so it can not be harvested by attackers who have gained access to your password manager or local system.
+• Removing Google password from the password manager and system so it can not be harvested by attackers who have gained access to your local system or password manager.

 Disabling Google’s Skip password when possible feature, which can help prevent attackers from changing an account’s password using hijacked access.
-Disabling this requires authentication to be entered before changing the password from within the account, complicating attackers efforts to reconfigure the compromised account as a child account under the control of a malicious parent.
+Disabling this requires authentication to be entered before changing the password from within the account, complicating attackers efforts.

 Skip password turned off in Security & sign in settings